varnish/Varnish-Book/varnish_book.rst

 Tuning
 ======

-*This chapter is for the System Administration Course only*
+*This section is for the System Administration Course only*

-This chapter covers:
+This section covers:

 - Architecture
 - Best practices